Tetris Plus: Puzzle Mode

 The biggest addition to Tetris Plus is the Puzzle Mode.
 The player starts with the first zone, the Egypt; later there are in order: Angkor Wat, Maya and Knossos.
 The final area, Atlantis, is unlocked by successfully completing the other four stages.
-Each of the four locations has a different level set.
-Once the game starts, the player is presented with a cluster of pre-placed bricks, and a professor character who enters the play-area through a disappearing gate.
+Each of the four locations has a different level set and all of the zones, including Atlantis, have 20 levels each, for a total of 100 levels.
+Once the game starts, the player is presented with a cluster of pre-placed bricks, and a professor character who enters the play-area through a disappearing gate and gets trapped along with a spiked ceiling.
 The objective is to get the professor to fall to the bottom, by placing blocks and clearing lines, before the spiked ceiling at the top comes down and crushes him.
 Two blocks wide and tall, he will aimlessly walk forward until he bumps into a block, after which he turns around and walks the other way.
-If he comes across a gap that is large enough for him to fit through, he will fall down onto the blocks below him.
+If he comes across a gap that is large enough for him to fit through, he will fall down onto the blocks below him; if he falls from a great height, he will be temporarily stunned upon landing.
 Conversely, if blocks are placed on top of him, he will climb up them until he reaches the top.
-But if he is unable to move, he will fall asleep until either a block comes down onto him or the ceiling reaches his current position.
-If these blocks lead too closely to the spikes, the professor will die.

 Upon starting the level, the spiked ceiling will start at the top of the play area.
-About once every eighteen seconds, it will move down one row, slowly taking away workable space.
+About once every eighteen seconds, it will move down one notch, slowly taking away workable space.
 The player is able to make the ceiling go back up, however, if they can clear three or four rows at once.
-The ceiling will also destroy any placed blocks that are in its way.
-This can be used to remove any unwanted pieces until the piece the player wants appears.
+The ceiling will also destroy any placed blocks that are in its way; this can be used to remove any unwanted pieces until the piece the player wants appears.
+If the timer reaches 125 seconds, the ceiling will come down faster and the professor will get crushed.
+When the spikes are close to the professor, he will begin to run (or panic if he can't move), instead of just walking, until he is no longer in danger.
+The music will also become frantic until the professor falls to safety.
+If the professor hits the ceiling—whether by it descending onto him or him climbing into it—he will die, failing the level.